wuchengyu123/MMFusion/README.md

 ## Dataset

 Due to existing ethical review and privacy concerns related to the patients from whom the dataset was collected, the authors have no rights to make the dataset publicly available.
-Currently, it is recommended use your own multimodal dataset to run the code.
+Currently, it is recommended to use your own multimodal dataset to run the code.
 The data types and requirements can be set according to ``/dataloader/Dataset.py``.

 Pretrained model will be released!